Bifurcations and Intermittency in Coupled Dissipative Kicked Rotors: Coupled dissipative kicked rotors

 \subsection{Simple regular states and their bifurcations}

 The simplest state is the stationary homogeneous state where $\theta_j = \theta^*, \forall j$.
 All the coupling terms $\Delta_j$ vanish and the system reduces to a single rotor.
-For $\theta^*=0$, a linear stability analysis (see Appendix \ref{appB}) gives a boundary in the parameter space where the sync zero state loses stability:
+For $\theta^*=0$, a linear stability analysis (see Appendix \ref{appB}) gives a boundary in the parameter space where the homogeneous-zero state loses stability:

-We denote this curve as $C_1$ and is plotted on the parameter $(J, K_0)$-plane in orange in Fig.\ref{fig-C1C2} ($\gamma=0.8$ is fixed).
-It also suggests that the instability occurs when the eigenvalue is $-1$ (cf. Appendix \ref{appB}), indicating a period-doubling bifurcation in time, simultaneously the dynamical variables alternate in space with period-$2$, and hence we refer it as an {\it alternating state}.
+We denote this curve as $C_1$, which is shown in orange on the parameter $(J, K_0)$-plane in Fig.\ref{fig-C1C2} ($\gamma=0.8$ is fixed).
+It also suggests that the instability occurs when the eigenvalue is $-1$ (cf. Appendix \ref{appB}), indicating a period-doubling bifurcation in time, simultaneously the dynamical variables alternate in space with period-$2$: $\theta_j(t) = -\theta_{j+1}(t) = -\theta_j(t+1)$ $\forall j, t$, and hence we refer it as an {\it alternating state}.

 Since an alternating state can be regarded as a steady state of the second iterated system $(\boldsymbol{p}(t+2), \boldsymbol{\theta}(t+2)) =: \boldsymbol{F}^{(2)}(\boldsymbol{p}(t), \boldsymbol{\theta}(t))$, let us denote $(\boldsymbol{p}(t+2), \boldsymbol{\theta}(t+2)) = (\boldsymbol{p}(t), \boldsymbol{\theta}(t)) =: (\boldsymbol{p}^*, \boldsymbol{\theta}^*)$ and $(\boldsymbol{p}(t+1), \boldsymbol{\theta}(t+1)) =: (-\boldsymbol{p}^*, -\boldsymbol{\theta}^*)$, where the minus signs come from